Costa Concordia disaster: Investigations

 The Italian Marine Casualty Investigation Central Board (Commissione centrale di indagine sui sinistri marittimi, CCISM), a unit of the Corps of the Port Captaincies – Coast Guard, conducts the technical investigations of maritime accidents and incidents within Italian-controlled waters.
 On 6 February, the International Chamber of Shipping, representing shipowners' associations, called for the "earliest possible publication of the Italian accident investigations".
 International experts said that it was too early to speculate on why the vessel partially sank despite its watertight compartments but that the size of the vessel is unlikely to have been an issue.
 Tuscany's prosecutor general said that the investigation would seek to find causes for various aspects of the event, and beyond Schettino to other persons and companies.

 By January 2013 the technical investigation report had not yet been released.
 Lloyd's List said that the casualty investigation board "roundly" received criticism for not having released the investigation yet.
 The board said the investigation was delayed because the Italian prosecuting team had seized important information, including the voyage recorder.

 Judge Valeria Montesarchio summoned survivors to testify at a hearing convened on 3 March in Grosseto.
-The European Maritime Safety Agency is the EU agency tasked to develop a common methodology for investigating maritime accidents.
-The captain tested negative for drug and alcohol use, but one group that sued Costa Cruises and that leaked the test results disputed the tests as unreliable.
+The captain tested negative for drug and alcohol use, but one group that sued Costa Cruises disputed the tests as unreliable.
 On 24 February 2012, prosecutors alleged that Schettino had "slowed down the ship so that he could finish dinner in peace" and, to compensate for lost time, increased the speed to 16 kn just before the sail-past.

-In addition, on 2 February 2012 the prosecutor's office in Paris, France, opened a preliminary inquiry to question survivors to establish any criminal liability and "assess psychological damage".
+On 2 February 2012, the prosecutor's office in Paris, France opened a preliminary inquiry to question survivors to establish any criminal liability and "assess psychological damage".

 Germany stopped cooperating with Italy in investigating the accident in December 2015 after the Federal Bureau for Maritime Casualty Investigation was prevented from carrying out a proper investigation by Italian public prosecutors and courts.

 Criminal proceedings against officers

-Francesco Schettino (born 1960 in Meta, Naples), who had worked for Costa Cruises for 11 years, and First Officer Ciro Ambrosio were arrested.
+Francesco Schettino, who had worked for Costa Cruises for 11 years, and First Officer Ciro Ambrosio were arrested.
 The captain was detained on suspicion of manslaughter and for violations of the Italian Penal Code and Code of Navigation on three specifications — of his having caused the shipwreck "owing to ... imprudence, negligence and incompetence" resulting in deaths; having abandoned about 300 people "unable to fend for themselves"; and "not having been the last to leave" the shipwreck.
 They were questioned on 14 January.